 Without knowing your situation, we can’t give you exact rates on how much you’ll pay.
 We can only give you rough ideas.

-To get an idea of the kinds of coverage that are possible, here are some sample quotes we found for 62-year-old customers, from various top carriers:
+To get an idea of the kinds of coverage that are possible, here are some sample quotes for 62-year-old customers from various top carriers:

 |Monthly Premium||Annual Cost|